plrodrigues/TAAC_AnomalyDetection_in_MVTecDataset/README.md

-# TAAC: AnomalyDetection using the MVTecDataset
+# TAAC: Anomaly Detection using the MVTecDataset

 ## Project structure